ethiccinema/qtmypaint/README.md

     QColor color = ...;
     mypaint->setBrushColor(color);

-_Note that the alpha value is not handled by this method as the opacity is part of the brush settings._
+_Note that the alpha value is not handled by this method as the opacity of the stroke is part of the brush settings._
 _If you wish to force the color opacity, you should use MPHandler::setBrushValue() with MYPAINT_BRUSH_SETTING_OPAQUE._

 ### Get and set a brush specific setting value :